Exploring new territory: Calibration-free decoding for c-VEP BCI

 The cumulative versions always outperformed the instantaneous version for both CCA and UMM.
-Notably, the instantaneous CCA (CCA\_e1) performed almost on par with its cumulative version (CCA\_ec) for trial durations longer than 25.2\,s.
+Notably, the instantaneous CCA (CCA\_e1) performed almost on par with its cumulative version (CCA\_ec) for trials longer than 25.2\,s.
 Specifically, at 27.3\,s, CCA\_e1 reached an accuracy of 0.95 while CCA\_ec reached 0.97, which was not significantly higher.
-Also at the 29.4 and 31.5\,s trial durations, CCA\_ec did not significantly surpass CCA\_e1.
+Also at the 29.4 and 31.5\,s trials, CCA\_ec did not significantly surpass CCA\_e1.

 \mysection{discussion}